Ilyasahmed1999/Stock-Analyser/README.md

                   So as we know time is important .every single second counts. there are using most of their time knowing the stock price again  and again.

 Solution: So we have come up with the Python Stock Analyzer Application that have  capabiity to analysis of stock and
-          give notification if the stock changes by 2 percentag.
+          give notification if the stock changes by 2 percentage.

 Technologies Used:
 1)Python 3.7 - Programming Language